How Mobile Apps are becoming the next big thing in Education?

-However, the report points out that 92% of rural users consider mobile as their primary device for accessing the Internet, which clearly indicates that the rest of 750 million rural users will have much faster access to Internet than the first 129 million.
+However, the report points out that 92% of rural users consider mobile as their primary device for accessing the Internet.
+It clearly indicates that the rest of 750 million rural users will have much faster access to Internet than the first 129 million.

 As mobile phones march towards ubiquity, they are finding their way into the hands of our earliest learners too.
-For modern educators, this offers a sense of opportunity where through mobile apps custom built for education, can facilitate access to best of learning content for Revathy and many more like her.
+For modern educators, this offers a sense of opportunity.
+They can use custom-built mobile apps to facilitate access to the best of learning content.
+For Revathy and many more like her.
 Such mobile apps can transcend any physical boundaries to offer limitless opportunities to students especially in rural areas.

-However, just as parents and educators questioned the quality of children’s television content in its early days, so are they beginning to ask questions about the quality of mobile device content aimed at children?
-It is therefore important that before we reach to any conclusion, we must try to evaluate key advantages which mobile apps have over traditional form of learning and if there are any shortfalls which we need to be a careful about especially from the context for rural India.
+However, back in those days parents and educators questioned the quality of children’s television content.
+So, are they beginning to ask questions about the quality of mobile device content aimed at children?
+It is therefore important that before we reach to any conclusion, we must try to evaluate the key advantages which mobile apps have over traditional form of learning.
+Should we check if there are any shortfalls which we need to be a careful about?
+Especially from the context for rural India?

 A child in a government school located in the interiors of the country with no means of entertainment is longing for something, which can excite him/her to go to school daily or be back home on time and not waste it away doing unproductive leisure activities.
-Colourful pages and moving animations in a learning app can offer the much-needed entertainment to the child and at the same time make learning fun.
+Colourful pages and moving animations in a learning app can offer much-needed entertainment to the child.
+At the same time it will make the learning fun.
 Learning is therefore no more a passive activity.
 Various studies have determined that a child learns best when he/she proactively engages in the learning process.
 Apps with their game based approach can evoke the interest of the child and significantly increase the engagement.

 Another important thing to look at is that a child from a rural village has no exposure to the limitless opportunities that the outside world has to offer.
 Apart from television, the child may not even know how the world beyond the boundaries of their village will look like.
-Apps can paint a beautiful picture of the world and inculcate a sense of aspiration inside the child to rise above their existing socio-economic situation and be a part of a better future.
-This would therefore encourage a child to proactively engage with learning and seek out relevant opportunities on its own to move forward in life.
+Apps can paint a beautiful picture of the world.
+It can inculcate a sense of aspiration inside the child to rise above their existing socio-economic situation.
+They can then aim to be a part of a better future.
+This would therefore encourage a child to proactively engage with learning.
+He/she will then seek out relevant opportunities on its own to move forward in life.

-Most mobile apps offer an incentive based environment where you move a level up once you have cleared one level.
-As the learner continues to strive for improvement whilst using these apps, the sense of achievement brings excitement in learning and inculcates a positive emotional attachment to education.
-An app with quality content can challenge a learner’s problem solving skills through the use of virtual rewards, incentives etc that will motivate them to persist and continually develop themselves in the process.
+Most mobile apps offer an incentive-based environment where you move a level up once you have cleared one level.
+As the learner continues to strive for improvement whilst using these apps, the sense of achievement brings excitement to learning.
+It inculcates a positive emotional attachment to education.
+An app with quality content can challenge a learner’s problem-solving skills.
+It can use virtual rewards that will motivate them to persist and continually develop themselves in the process.

-Also most apps adapt as per the user.
-Having an app, which can adjust to the learning styles of a child whilst taking into consideration the curriculum requirements will accelerate the learning process and as a result prove beneficial to the child.
-Continuous use of the apps could help students independently improve their progress emphasising a much more positive mentality towards education overall.
-Our existing education system including the smart class setup assumes that all children learn equally but that is the most incorrect assumption.
+Also, most apps adapt as per the user.
+Having an app, which can adjust to the learning styles of a child whilst taking into consideration the curriculum requirements will accelerate the learning process and as a result, prove beneficial to the child.
+Continuous use of the apps could help students independently improve their progress.
+It will help them build a much more positive mentality towards education overall.
+Our existing education system including the smart class setup assumes that all children learn equally.
+But that is the most incorrect assumption.
 Every child has a unique way of receiving and retaining information.
 An adaptive application appreciates that and allows children to learn at their own pace thereby leading to real learning.